$N$-Branching random walk with $\alpha$-stable spine: Speed of the N -branching random walk

-Using Lemma \ref{lem:info} and Theorem \ref{thm:asymptotic}, we bound from above the maximal position at time $N^\epsilon$. \begin{lemma} Under the assumptions of Theorem \ref{thm:main}, let $X^N$ be a $N$-BRW with reproduction law $\calL$ starting from $N\delta_0$.
-For any $\epsilon \in (0,1/2)$, for any $N \geq 1$ large enough, we have
+Using Lemma \ref{lem:info} and Theorem \ref{thm:asymptotic}, we bound from above the maximal position at time $N^\epsilon$. \begin{lemma} Under the assumptions of Theorem \ref{thm:main}, let $X^N$ be an $N$-BRW with reproduction law $\calL$ starting from $N\delta_0$.
+For any $\epsilon > 0$ small enough, for any $N \geq 1$ large enough, we have

 \end{lemma}

 \begin{proof} Let $\epsilon \in (0,1)$ and $\theta >0$.
 By \eqref{eqn:encadrement},